quocdang1998/doxysummary/README.md

 The directive `doxysummary` takes into account these following options:

-- `:template:` (mandatory) : name of the template.
+- `:template:` (optional) : name of the template.
 The template renderer will firstly search for template file in the Sphinx source directory, then in the Sphinx config variable `templates_path`, and finally in `doxysummary` template folder.
+By default, the template is `cppbase.rst`.

 - `:toctree:` (optional) : directory (with respect to the input rst file) in which rst files for each items in the content of the directive are generated.